-When an Org Member has Access to an Event, it does not necessarily mean that she is on the Staff of that Event.
-For example, Org Admins may not be Staffed on any Events in the Org, but will have Access to all of them by virtue of being an Org Admin.
+When an Org Member has Access to an event, it does not necessarily mean that she is on the Staff of that event.
+For example, Org Admins may not be Staffed on any vents in the Org, but will have Access to all of them by virtue of being an Org Admin.

 Permissions by Role

 - Are automatically added as Team Members on all Teams

 - Have Full Access to all events in their Org

 - Can create, view, update and delete all events and all details in those events

 - Can create, view, update and delete Org Settings, Event Calendars, Request Forms and Brief Templates